kamna-hub/firstone/README.md

-# firstone this is my first code
+# firstone this is my first code.